eerie-project/mesoscale-air-sea-coupling/cc4airsea/README.txt

-The folder contains scripts used for computing and producing air-sea coupling coefficient maps on different spatial scales using EERIE-ICON output.
+The folder contains scripts used for computing and producing air-sea coupling coefficient maps and their spatial scale dependency using 7-years of EERIE-ICON (erc1011) output.